 What is Azure Virtual Network?

-- Specify a custom private IP address space using public and private (RFC 1918) addresses.
+- Address space: When creating a VNet, you must specify a custom private IP address space using public and private (RFC 1918) addresses.
 Azure assigns resources in a virtual network a private IP address from the address space that you assign.
+For example, if you deploy a VM in a VNet with address space, 10.0.0.0/16, the VM will be assigned a private IP like 10.0.0.4.

 Communicate with the internet